MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/ios-install.md

     > [!div class="mx-imgBorder"]
     ![Image of Microsoft Endpoint Manager Admin Center](images/ios-deploy-2.png)

 1. In the *Review + Create* section, verify that all the information entered is correct and then select **Create**.
-In a few moments, the Defender for Endpoint app would be created successfully, and a notification would show up at the top-right corner of the page.
+In a few moments, the Defender for Endpoint app should be created successfully, and a notification should show up at the top-right corner of the page.

 1. In the app information page that is displayed, in the **Monitor** section, select **Device install status** to verify that the device installation has completed successfully.